Help Center> Object Storage Service> Console Operation Guide> Configuring an Online Decompression Policy (Beta Testing)

 • Copy: object copying using COPY

-• CompleteMultipartUpload: merging parts of multipart tasks
+• CompleteMultipartUpload: assembling of parts in a multipart upload

 NOTE: